xebiarohan/react/5_React_component_styling.md

-1. First way is to add all the css in the index.css file and then import it in the main.jsx
+1. First way is to add all the CSS in the index.css file and then import it in the main.jsx

 ```
 import './index.css';
 ```

-2. We can split this css file and can create more css files component specific like Header.css and can import it in Header component
+2. We can split this CSS file and can create more component specific CSS files like Header.css and can import it in Header component

-3. Advantages of vanilla CSS
+3. Advantages of vanilla CSS.
    - CSS code decoupled from JSX code

 4. Disadvantages
    - CSS rules are not scoped to a component, but to the whole application

 5. Inline style (second way)
    - We can pass an object dynamically
    - First {} is for the dynamic value
    - Second {} is of the object
-   - If there is a hyphen in the key then we have to wrap it in quotes or use camelcase
+   - If there is a hyphen in the key then we have to wrap it in quotes or use camel-case

 ```
 <p style={{